-Hector E. Salitrero is an insurance trial lawyer and the managing partner of Matthiesen, Wickert & Lehrer, S.C.’s California office, located in Orange, California.
+Hector E. Salitrero is an insurance trial lawyer and the managing partner of Matthiesen, Wickert & Lehrer, S.C.’s California office, located in Santa Ana, California.
 Hector is licensed to practice law in all state and federal courts in California and is also licensed in Wisconsin.
 Hector is certified by the National Association of Subrogation Professionals (“NASP”) as a Subrogation Recovery Professional (“CSRP”).
 Hector received his Bachelor of Arts degree from Loyola Marymount University in Los Angeles, California in 1973 and his Juris Doctor degree from the U.C.L.A.
 School of Law in 1976.
 Hector has specialized in a wide spectrum of insurance subrogation law, most recently as Of Counsel to the Los Angeles firm of Mendelson, Goldman & Schwarz, A.P.C., as Senior Staff Attorney for The Hartford Insurance Company, and Senior Field Attorney for Gibson & Sharps (Trover Solutions).
 Hector also holds a certificate as a mediator awarded by the Orange County Human Relations Commission and has done pro bono volunteer work for the Orange County Superior Court.

 Hector worked as a senior associate/team leader for over a decade for the plaintiff’s firm of Sayre & Chavez, handling major plaintiff’s litigation.
 He served as senior associate for major insurance defense firms, including the national firm of Lewis, Brisbois, Bisgaard & Smith, LLP.
 As such, he has a broad spectrum of tort/personal injury litigation experience, which he brings to bear in his subrogation practice.
 He began his career as a prosecutor, first as a Deputy District Attorney for Milwaukee County, Wisconsin and then as a federal prosecutor for the U.S. Attorney’s Office for the Southern District of California.
 He has served as a first chair litigator in more than 60 jury trials and has led teams of attorneys in major litigation.
 He also has extensive appellate experience.